01m1/Ant-Colony-Simulator-With-Python/README.md

 # Ant Colony Simulator 🐜
-Explore the behavior of ants in this interactive simulator.
+Explore the behaviour of ants in this interactive simulator.
 This project leverages Python, utilising Pygame and NumPy to simulate realistic ant behaviour.

 # Getting Started